-In planning and performing our audit of the financial statements of Riverside Community College District Disagreements With Management (une District) for une year ended June 30, 2014, we considered its internal control structure in order to determine For purposes of this letter, a disagreement with management is a financial accounting, reporting, or auditing incial statements and not to provide matter, whether or not resolved to our satisfaction, that could be significant to the financial statements or the auditors' report.
-We are pleased to report that no such disagreements arose during the course of our audit.
+In planning and performing our audit of the financial statements of Riverside Community College District (the District) for the year ended June 30, 2014, we considered its internal control structure in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control structure.

-However during our audit, we noted matters that are opportunities for strengthening internal controls and Management Representations.
-The following item represents a condition noted by our audit that we consider important We have requested certain representations from management that are included in the management representation We have requested certain representations from management that are included in the management representation between the statements of the District.
+However, during our audit, we noted matters that are opportunities for strengthening internal controls and operating efficiency.
+The following item represents a condition noted by our audit that we consider important enough to bring to your attention.
+This letter does not affect our report dated November 24, 2014, on the government-wide financial statements of the District.